LED bulbs use 75% less energy than incandescent bulbs — DOE

 Solar systems last 25 years.
 Things break.
 How hard is it to fix?

-Scenario: A squirrel chews a wire violently, or an optimizer fails.
+Scenario: A wire is damaged, or an optimizer fails.

 • Rack System: A technician unscrews the clamp, lifts the panel (30 lbs), swaps the part, and bolts it back.
 Total Cost: $200.
 Total Time: 1 Hour.